 Continued non-compliance can result in administrative dissolution or revocation.
 An administratively dissolved corporation or LLC is prohibited from conducting any business other than that necessary to wind up and liquidate.
 The effect of administrative revocation is that the corporation or LLC loses the authority to transact business in a foreign state.
 Furthermore, doing business while administratively dissolved or revoked can bring about additional penalties and personal liability for those acting on the entity’s behalf.

 a.
-Requirement in general: In order to facilitate service of process on domestic and qualified foreign corporations and LLCs the states require the appointment and maintenance of a registered agent and registered office.
+Requirement in general: In order to facilitate service of process on domestic and qualified foreign corporations and LLCs the states require the why-do-i-need-a-registered-agent and registered office.

-This requirement has two parts: (1) the corporation or LLC must have an agent, located in the state, who is authorized to receive process on its behalf, and (2) the corporation or LLC must notify the filing office if its registered agent or registered office changes.
+This requirement has two parts: (1) the ten-differences-llcs-or-corporations-consider-nontax-differences must have an agent, located in the state, who is authorized to receive process on its behalf, and (2) the corporation or LLC must notify the filing office if its registered agent or registered office changes.

 Penalties for non-compliance: A penalty for failing to comply that is found in many statutes is administrative dissolution or revocation.
 The statutes of several states provide that the Secretary of State may proceed to administratively dissolve a domestic corporation or revoke a foreign corporation that is without a registered agent or office for 60 days or more or that does not notify the Secretary of State within 60 days that its registered agent or office has been changed.